BryanDfor3/nba-draft-combine-command-center/README.md

 ## Background

 The NBA Draft Combine is where prospective NBA players are invited to participate in drills, scrimmages, and undergo a thorough anthropomorphic measurements process with an audience of NBA team personnel present to evaluate skills and physical attributes.
-This data is tracked and listed here on NBA.com, but lacks a seamless way for historical comparison.
-As an outsider, it can be hard to gauge what “good” is for a particular attribute.
+This data is tracked and listed [here](/https://www.nba.com/stats/draft/combine-anthro) on NBA.com, but lacks a seamless way for historical comparison.
+As an outsider, it can be hard to gauge what “good” is for a particular drill or measurement.
+For example, understanding the significance of [Grant Nelson's 2.53 second Shuttle Run](/https://www.instagram.com/reel/DJmxdfzys6C/) in 2025.

 The app that I’ve published addresses these issues by consolidating the data and presenting in multiple views in a clean UI: